Developer: Number None Inc.

 You can rewind time to get a moving platform underneath them, but they don’t go back in time they just keep walking.
 Sometimes everything is moving backward in the level and you have to alter the way the enemies are moving.
 If you walk forwards everything moves backward.
 One world has you using a ring that slows down time BUT only around the bubble it creates.
 This lets you slow down cannon fire, slow down enemies so you can use them in the right manner, etc. One world even has you using your own shadow to help you.
 When you walk to where you need to be but you have to throw a switch that moves a platform on the other side of the level you just rewind time back the platform and your shadow retraces your steps and hits the switch.
 This game is just so mind-blowing that it’s extremely hard to explain.
 The objective is to collect all the puzzle pieces and complete the puzzle to finish the world.

 The game has about seven worlds and can be beaten in about 6-8 hours depending on your IQ.
 If you like puzzles that truly bend your brain in ways unimaginable then go for Braid.
 This game is too hard to describe in words you just have to play it.
 For $15 it’s definitely worth it thanks to all these awesome elements put together.

-I don’t think there will be anything like this out there again and with this not being done by a major developer is very surprising.
-I hope this game with the XBLA GotY award because there’s just so much to the time traveling aspect that it’ll just wow you.
+I don’t think there will be anything like this out there again and this not being done by a major developer is very surprising.
+I hope this game with the XBLA GotY award because there’s just so much to the time-traveling aspect that it’ll just wow you.